An implicit, conservative and asymptotic-preserving electrostatic particle-in-cell algorithm for arbitrarily magnetized plasmas in uniform magnetic fields: Numerical experiments

 A few comments are in order when comparing against the results in Ref. \citep{lee1976anomalous}.
 We firstly note that the simulation algorithms are quite different.
 The reference reports using a guiding-center model simulated by a dipole-expansion technique with finite-size particles and explicit time-integration, while we use an asymptotic-preserving implicit PIC algorithm.
 Nevertheless, our simulations find good agreement with the linear theory for about as long as the simulations in the reference.
 Both sets of results run into a slower-growing phase before getting into the saturated nonlinear stage, which is caused by the flattening of the density gradient.
 While it appears that the instability gets into clear exponential growth earlier in the simulations in the reference than in ours, we speculate that this is likely due to the initialization procedure.

 Another obvious difference between the two approaches is the treatment of particle boundary conditions.
 As is well-known, the treatment of particle boundaries in the guiding-center model can be troublesome \citep{lee1978simulation}, whereas in our algorithm the boundary treatment is quite natural and straightforward, as we can seamlessly transition particles to full-orbit integration if they hit the wall.
-In our simulations, we do this by estimating the sub-timestep according to the full-orbit time estimator described in Sec. \ref{subsec:Second-order-error-estimator} if a particle is reflected by the wall.
+In our simulations, we do this by estimating the sub-timestep according to the full-orbit time estimator described in Sec. \ref{subsec:Boundary-treatment} if a particle is reflected by the wall.
 We have found that this simple treatment affords both long-term accuracy and robustness in practice.

-The differences between the $\Delta t=0.04$ and $\Delta t=0.2$ runs also show up in performance.
-For instance, for 20 timesteps, the average number of nonlinear iterations per timestep is 4.9 and 8.1 for $\Delta t=0.04$ and $\Delta t=0.2$, respectively, with corresponding wall-clock times of 113 s and 182 s.
-We see that, as the timestep is increased by a factor of 5, the average number of Newton iterations increases only by a factor of about 1.6, and the CPU time increases proportionally, resulting in a speedup of about 3.1.
-It is also worth noting that for $\Delta t=0.2$, electrons may travel on average a distance of $v_{the}\Delta t=2$, about $14\%$ of the gradient length scale ($1/\kappa\simeq14$).
+There are significant differences between $\Delta t=0.4\,\omega_{ce}^{-1}$ and $\Delta t=2.0\,\omega_{ce}^{-1}$ in terms of performance.
+For instance, for 20 timesteps, the average number of nonlinear iterations per timestep is 4.9 and 8.1, respectively, with corresponding wall-clock times of 110 s and 182 s.
+We see that, as the timestep is increased by a factor of 5, the average number of Newton iterations increases only by a factor of about 1.6, and the CPU time increases proportionally, resulting in a speedup of about 3.0 to reach the same final simulation time (in $\omega_{pi}$ units).
+It is also worth noting that, for $\Delta t=2.0\,\omega_{ce}^{-1}$, electrons may travel on average a distance of $v_{the}\Delta t=2\lambda_{Di}$, about 14$\%$ of the gradient length scale ($1/\kappa\simeq14\,\lambda_{Di}$).
 For larger timesteps, it may be necessary to include the gradient length scale in the timestep estimator, as proposed in Ref. \citep{ricketson2020energy}.

-It is also of interest to examine the performance of the algorithm as we increase the ion-electron mass ratio for the drift-wave problem.
-Table \ref{table-drift-wave} shows the CPU time and nonlinear iteration count when varying the mass ratio from 25 to 2500 for the ${\Delta t=0.04}$ case while keeping all other numerical parameters fixed.
+It is again of interest to examine the performance of the algorithm as we increase the ion-electron mass ratio for the drift-wave problem.
+Table \ref{table-drift-wave} shows the CPU time and nonlinear iteration count when varying the mass ratio from 25 to 2500 for $\Delta t=0.04\,\omega_{pi}^{-1}$ while keeping all other numerical parameters fixed.
 It shows that the wall-clock time only increases by about a factor of 1.6 as the mass ratio increases by a factor of 100, again demonstrating significant insensitivity to the electron magnetization, as expected from an AP formulation, and the potential for significant speedups as the mass ratio increases.